Jawz84/Blog/PowerShell Contributing.md

 This helps assess if a reported bug is really a bug or not.

 A lot of new bug reports are going to have the ['Issue-Discussion'](https://github.com/PowerShell/PowerShell/issues?q=is%3Aissue+is%3Aopen+label%3AIssue-Discussion) label, instead of 'Issue-Bug'.
-This is because when you first open an issue on the PowerShell project, the automatic label for a bug report is Issue-Discussion, which typically won't be changed until a maintainer or collaborator has seen that the bug has been confirmed / reproduced by others or can reproduce it themselves.
+This is because when you first open an issue on the PowerShell project, the automatic label for a bug report is 'Issue-Discussion', which typically won't be changed until a maintainer or collaborator has seen that the bug has been confirmed / reproduced by others or can reproduce it themselves.

 You can comment in the issue whether or not you could repro it, and on which version of PowerShell.
 Always try to reproduce a bug on the latest version of PowerShell.